ben-newell/configuration/README.md

 Brew casks not installing?

+toggle mouse keys?
+The float feature to move into the terminal automatically is nice, but not neccesary when using only a key board.

 For installer isnt getting wget.
 Working on that now.

 After rebooting and checking the install of oh-my-zsh or anything of the sort and then you get the "insecure" $PATH warning try logging out of zsh again and opening a new window or new tab from the loggout window.